DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 .. note::

-    x86_x32 ABI is currently supported with distribution packages only on Ubuntu higher than 13.10 or recent debian distribution.
+    x86_x32 ABI is currently supported with distribution packages only on Ubuntu higher than 13.10 or recent Debian distribution.
 The only supported  compiler is gcc 4.8+.

 .. note::